Ishaan005/Xyra/documentation/getting_started.md

 2. **JWT Authentication Issues**

-   - Ensure your SECRET_KEY is set correctly
+   - Ensure your SECRET_KEY is set correctly and is sufficiently secure
    - Check the token expiration time
+   - Regenerate the secret key: `openssl rand -hex 32`

 3. **API Not Starting**